 To enable the effective day-to-day management and leadership of the Company, the Board delegates the management responsibilities of the Company to the CEO.
-The CEO in turn sub-delegates parts of that authority to senior executives in the leadership team to enable effective and timely decision making.
+The CEO in turn subdelegates parts of that authority to senior executives in the ELT to enable effective and timely decision making.
 The Board meets regularly with management to provide strategic guidance for the Company and effective oversight of management.